darkdream9/heroku-osrm-buildpack/README.md

 To initiate a download of data files during the compile phase:

 - A config variable must be set called `OSRM_DATA_PBF_FILE_URL` that contains a publically accessible URL to a PBF file

-*or*

-- A config variable must be set called `OSRM_DATA_BASE_URL` that contains a publically accessible _base URL_ to a set the files needed in the OSRM hierachy - e.g. the _base URL_ will be downloaded and concatenated with the necessary file extenstions (.core, .edges, etc) to download all files in the hierachy.
-You can provide files from either the _extract_ or _prepare_ phase of the OSRM pipeline.

 This approach is only suitable for files up to a certain size - there is a limit on the overall 'slug' size supported by Heroku as well as timeouts applied to how long an application can take to build and start.